-I use pumpkin seeds to give a nice crunch to salads (great source of zinc, which helps level the hormones).
+I use pumpkin seeds to give a nice crunch to salads (great source of zinc).

-I add chia to my smoothies every morning, which adds tons of nutrients and fiber, keeping me full until lunch.
+I add chia to my smoothies every morning, which adds tons of nutrients and fibre, keeping me full until lunch.

 I add hemp hearts to salads, soups, smoothies, sauteed vegetables and yogurt for an extra protein kick.

-My favourite are the wild blueberries.
+My favourite is wild blueberries.
 Blueberries are a superfood – full of antioxidants.